numerai/numerai-cli/README.md

 ### Cloud Components
 The CLI uses [Terraform](https://www.terraform.io/) to provision cloud resources.
-These cloud resources generally provide the following components on all cloud providers:
+Each component and the related cloud resource(s) are listed below.
+The links will take you to the AWS console where you can monitor any of these resources for a given node; just visit the link and select the resource with the same name as the node you want to monitor (further directions are given for each resource below).

 - `Trigger`: A small function that schedules a "task" on your `Compute Cluster`.
 This "task" handles pulling the image that was created by the `Dockerfile` and running it as a `Container` on your `Compute Cluster`.
 This is handled by two resources:
     - **[API Gateway](https://console.aws.amazon.com/apigateway/main/apis)**: